openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 #### Background

-When using [qualifiers directories](#qualifiers-directory) to apply configuration-specific resources, you may find some resources fail to be obtained due to matching rules of the qualifiers directories.
+You can add qualifiers to the project-level **resources** directory to meet different system settings such as multi-language support and dark and light color modes. you may find some resources fail to be obtained due to matching rules of the qualifiers directories.

 If this is the case, you can use the following APIs to obtain resources for a specific configuration.